Mike Flanagan (filmmaker): 2020s–present

 In May 2020, it was announced that Flanagan would adapt numerous novels by Christopher Pike into a new series, titled The Midnight Club, for Netflix.
 Flanagan co-created the series and serves as executive producer and showrunner.

 In October 2021, it was announced that Flanagan would create The Fall of the House of Usher, an eight-episode limited series for Netflix based on the short story of the same name and other works by Edgar Allan Poe.
 Flanagan directed four episodes of the series, with the other four helmed by his longtime cinematographer Michael Fimognari.

 In May 2023, it was announced that Flanagan would adapt King's drama novella The Life of Chuck from the short story collection If It Bleeds into a feature film starring Tom Hiddleston and Mark Hamill.
-The film had its world premiere at the Toronto International Film Festival on September 6, 2024, where it won the People's Choice Award.
+The film had its world premiere at the Toronto International Film Festival on September 6, 2024, where it won the People's Choice Award and was released in theaters of June 6, 2025.

 In May 2024, Flanagan launched his own company, Red Room Pictures.
-In July 2024, Flanagan was confirmed to write a segment for V/H/S/Beyond, which was released exclusively on Shudder on October 4, 2024.
+In July 2024, Flanagan was confirmed to write a segment for V/H/S/Beyond, which was titled Stowaway, and released exclusively on Shudder on October 4, 2024.